security-notes/infobyte-faraday-wiki/Proxy.md

-## Small guide to set up the Faraday Proxy
+## Small guide to set up Faraday with a Proxy
 Without logging out open the terminal and run this commands:

 For a proxy with authentication: